Banking and insurance in Iran: Insurance industry

 Third-part auto liability accounted for 37.6% of insurance firms’ total generated premiums during the year ended in March 2016, with insurers selling about 19.18 million auto policies in the period.
 As of 2014 total (non-life) market premium was 1.27% of GDP with only $69 per capita spent on insurance.

 As of 2016, Norway's Skuld (shipping), UK's Steamship Mutual and Standard Club (shipping), Protection and Indemnity (P&I) clubs (shipping), France's Coface (export guarantee agency), Italy's SACE (export credit agency), Germany's Hermes (export credit agency), Austria's OeKB (export credit agency) and Switzerland's SERV (export credit agency) are back doing business in Iran.
 Many large reinsurance companies are also considering returning to Iran (including Lloyd's, Allianz, Zurich Insurance, Hannover Re and RSA).

-Iranian Clergy Protests Against Interest Based Banking
+Security Paper Mill

+Security Paper Mill (TAKAB) is a paper mill and a subsidiary of the Central Bank of Iran responsible for production of security papers, including those of the Iranian rial banknotes.

+Iranian clergy protests against interest based banking

-Almost all of the major Shia Marja's inside Iran have asked the establishment to ban interest based banking.
+Almost all of the major Shia Marjas in Iran have asked the establishment to ban interest based banking.